icaroagostino/BD/test.md

 # Document Instructions for Visiting Researchers at BIBA
-Ícaro Agostino, Satie Takeda and Eike Broda
+Ícaro Agostino, Satie Takeda and Eike Broda - *09/12/2019*

-09/12/2019
 ***
 ## **Objective**

 This manual aims to guide Visiting Researchers to obtaining the necessary documents after arriving in Germany.
-This document focuses on projects carried out in cooperation between UFSC and BIBA.
+This document focuses on projects in cooperation with UFSC and BIBA.

 ***
 After arrival in Bremen five main documents are required: